mrousavy/react-native-vision-camera/START_CRASH_FINDINGS.md

 > VisionCamera can enqueue `AVCaptureSession.startRunning()` immediately after a configuration commit that replaces outputs or changes output-affecting constraints.
 VisionCamera's own serial queue ensures `startRunning()` happens after `commitConfiguration()` returns, but AVFoundation/CoreMedia may still be processing the committed configuration asynchronously on `FigCaptureSessionNotificationQueue`.
 On affected hardware/OS combinations, `startRunning()` or a subsequent topology change can overlap that private output attachment/detachment work and trip AVFoundation's internal assertions in `-[AVCaptureOutput attachToFigCaptureSession:]` or `detachFromFigCaptureSession`.

+The active-recorder mutation result adds one concrete sub-cause:

+> If JS recreates the video output, for example by toggling `enableAudio`, while a non-persistent `AVCaptureMovieFileOutput` recorder is active, AVFoundation forcibly stops the recording with `AVFoundationErrorDomain Code=-11818 "Recording Stopped"` and underlying `NSOSStatusErrorDomain Code=-16414`.
+That proves the output replacement crosses an AVFoundation recording lifetime boundary even before the private attach/detach assertion is hit.

-This is proven at the call-order/concurrency level by the crash stack and VisionCamera source.
+This is proven at the call-order/concurrency level by the crash stack and VisionCamera source, and at the active-recording lifetime level by the failing Harness run.
 It is not yet proven at the "Apple internal field X had value Y" level because AVFoundation source is private and the exact assertion condition is not visible.

 ## Next repro iteration

-The current repro proves the high-level hook can drive the suspected `configure() -> start()` ordering, but the negative CI result means the original issue likely needs an additional condition.
-The production-shape Harness iteration also passed on CI.
-The current next Harness iteration mutates/recreates the video output while a recorder is active and the Skia/frame-preview path is attached.
-If that also passes, the most likely remaining conditions to test are:
+The current repro proves the high-level hook can drive the suspected `configure() -> start()` ordering, and the active-recorder mutation test now proves the non-persistent video output cannot be replaced during an active `AVCaptureMovieFileOutput` recording without AVFoundation forcibly stopping the recording.
+The current next Harness iteration continues after that forced stop.
+If that also does not crash, the most likely remaining conditions to test are:

-- preparing/finalizing a recorder while the session is being stopped/reconfigured,
+- immediately changing device or zoom after AVFoundation forcibly stops the interrupted recording,
 - changing zoom across a virtual-device lens switch during active capture or recording,
 - actual photo HDR enablement on a device where `supportsPhotoHDR` is true,
 - switching between virtual multi-camera device IDs instead of only using the default back camera,